This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 • Mixed precision support: Offers fine-grained control over precision and performance through auto-casting options, supporting multiple numeric formats (FP32, TF32, FP16, BF16, FP8) with different strengths in dynamic range and numeric precision.

 The compilation process is typically transparent to users, as the compiler is invoked automatically within ML frameworks through Neuron Framework plugins.
-Models are analyzed, optimized, and compiled into a NEFF file (Neuron Executable File Format), which is then loaded by the Neuron runtime for execution on Neuron devices.
+Models are analyzed, optimized, and compiled into a NEFF file (Neuron Executable File Format), which is then loaded by the Neuron Runtime for execution on Neuron devices.

-API Reference Guide
+CLI Reference Guide

 Graph Compiler Developer Guide